9 Sights in Cuenca, Spain (with Map and Images)

 Show sight on map

 The Museum of Cuenca is located in the so-called Casa del Curato, in the old town of Cuenca (Spain).
-Opened in 1974, it has three sections: Archaeology, Ethnology and Fine Arts.
-It is also remarkable its numismatic collection.
+Inaugurated in 1974, it has three sections: Archaeology, Ethnology and Fine Arts.
+Its numismatic collection is also remarkable.

 Share